jweiland-net/kk_downloader/Documentation/Configuration/Index.rst

 image
 -----

-Configurates the image(s) in news items.
+Configures the image(s) in download items.

 **Example:**